What editing options are available in the MD Editor?

 In the image below, a Dublin Core record is displayed in the Metadata Editor with many of the same tools as the MARC21 editor (with some variations based on the needs of the format), and with a link to the Dublin Core Metadata Initiative help files.

-Does Alma support MARC country codes and language codes on file with the ability to pick from a list?
+Does Alma support MARC country codes and language codes with the ability to pick from a list?

 Alma enables editing the MARC record using the MD editor supporting forms for data fields such as 008 which include the language code, as can be seen from the screenshot below.
 MARC country codes are supported in the same manner: